 The compiler does not know if the pointers are pointing to contiguous chunks of memory, or to an array section with a non-unit stride.
 It generates separate code for each case, and judges vectorization to be worthwhile in the case of contiguous memory (unit stride), but not otherwise.
 We could invite the compiler to vectorize each case, irrespective of whether it thinks there will be a speed-up, by using in addition the compiler directive !DIR$ VECTOR ALWAYS.
 With this, both loop versions are vectorized.

-The enhanced optimization report in the version 15 compiler provides much additional information.
-To learn more, including about terms such as "peel loop" and remainder loop", see the video at https://software.intel.com/en-us/videos/getting-the-most-out-of-the-inte... or the lead article in issue 19 of Parallel Universe Magazine at https://software.intel.com/sites/default/files/managed/4c/1c/parallel_ma....
+The enhanced optimization report debuted in the version 15 compiler provides much additional information.
+To learn more, including about terms such as "peel loop" and "remainder loop", watch the video or read the lead article in issue 19 of The Parallel Universe magazine.

-A simpler way to ensure vectorization is to compile with the single directive !$OMP SIMD, enabled by /Qopenmp-simd (Windows) or -qopenmp-simd (Linux or OS X).
+A simpler way to ensure vectorization is to compile with the single directive !$OMP SIMD, enabled by /Qopenmp-simd (Windows) or -qopenmp-simd (Linux or macOS).
 This instructs (not invites) the compiler to vectorize the loop, ignoring any considerations of dependencies or performance.
 With this, the message

 remark #15301: SIMD LOOP WAS VECTORIZED

 The SIMD directive does not tell the compiler whether the target of the pointer has unit stride, so there are still two loop versions.
-If you know that the target always has unit stride, then add the “CONTIGUOUS” keyword to the pointer declaration to inform the compiler, which will then generate only the loop version for stride 1.
+If you know that the target always has unit stride, then add the “CONTIGUOUS” keyword to the pointer declaration to inform the compiler, which will then generate only the loop version for stride 1, unit stride.

 The SIMD directive may disable all dependency checking by the compiler.
 Using it when real dependencies are present may yield unexpected results or failures.